yuansfer/yuansfer-mobile-sdk-android/README.md

 YSAppPay.getInstance().startWechatPay(Activity activity, WxPayItem wxPayItem)
 ````

-* If you want to integrate Braintree’s Drop-in UI, Activity must inherit YSDropinPayActivity and implement the methods of IBrainTreeCallback that need to be overridden.
+* If you want to integrate Braintree’s Drop-in UI, Your Activity must inherit YSDropinPayActivity and implement the methods of IBrainTreeCallback that need to be overridden.
 ````
     void onPaymentMethodResult(CardNonce cardNonce, String deviceData){}